ASM Creator User Manual

 ASM Creator is a part of the EDA tool Synthagate for High level and Logic synthesis of digital systems.
-With the ASM Creator it is possible to draw the Algorithmic State Machine (ASM) and to build it to the connectivity list.
-An example of ASM Coder is presented in Fig. 1 (see details about this example on page “How does Synthagate work”).
+With ASM Creator, it is possible to draw the Algorithmic State Machine (ASM) and build it to the connectivity list.
+An example of ASM Coder is presented in Fig. 1.

 Figure 1.
 ASM of instruction Coder

 Every vertex has a fixed number of available connections.
-Vertex “Begin” has only one output, while vertex “End” – only one input.
-An operator vertex has one input and one output, a conditional vertex has one input and two outputs, marked by symbols “0” and “1”.
-Each output can be connected with only one input whereas each input should be connected at least with one output.
+Vertex Begin has only one output, whereas vertex End – only one input.
+An operator vertex has one input and one output; a conditional vertex has one input and two outputs, marked by symbols 0 and 1.
+Each output can be connected with only one input, whereas input should be connected at least with one output.

-Note, that the first output of the “Condition” vertex is automatically considered an output “0”.
-Double-click at the arrow to change the value of the condition for the path.
+Note, that the first output of the conditional vertex is automatically considered an output 0.
+Double-click at the arrow to change output 0 by 1 or output 1 by 0.

 ASM Creator provides fast possibilities for changing the visual appearance of ASM.
 The formatting can be applied to an individual element by simply selecting it, or to a group of elements.
-The desired fragment of ASM is selected either by drawing a rectangle around it with a mouse, or by clicking individual elements while holding the “Ctrl” key down.
-Any vertex or connection arrow can have a unique line width, line pattern, line and fill colour.
-It is possible to select the font size, style, alignment and colour of any object of ASM.
-To choose these parameters, you should apply to “Tools – Options” from the drop-down menu.
+The desired fragment of ASM is selected either by drawing a rectangle around it with a mouse or by clicking individual elements while holding the “Ctrl” key down.
+Any vertex or connection arrow can have a unique line width, line pattern, and fill color.
+It is possible to select the font size, style, alignment, and color of any object of ASM.
+To choose these parameters, you should apply to “Tools -> Options” from the drop-down menu.

 Any selected element or a group of elements of ASM can be freely moved around.
 However, in order to maintain connection, arrows, which link the selected part to the rest of ASM, should not be selected.

-When ready, the ASM can be saved as an “ASM_name.asd” file for subsequent viewing, editing or printing with ASM Creator.
+When ready, the ASM can be saved as a name.asd file for subsequent viewing, editing, or printing with ASM Creator.
 ASM Creator allows open multiple “.asd” files at the same time.
 To switch between the opened files, click the corresponding filename in the pane just above the workspace.
-In order to close a file, select it and press the button with a white cross in a red rectangle or select “Close” command from the “File” drop-down menu.
+In order to close a file, select it and press the button with a white cross in a red rectangle or select the Close command from the File drop-down menu.

-To open ASM of the linked sub-algorithm, right-click the corresponding generalized operator and select “Open” command.
+To open ASM of the linked subASM, right-click the corresponding generalized operator and select the “Open” command.
 If there is none, an empty workspace will be opened.